zhuolonghao/zhuolonghao.github.io/_posts/2022-10-01-stable-coin-terra.md

 # Why Terra was hot: Users' perspective

+By users, i mean the stablecoin UST holders, who use or plan to use UST to purchase goods and/or services.

 **Hook**: Anchor, a dApp on Terra platform, promised the industry-leading 20% return for deposits made in UST.
-As a reference, the return have never risen above 12% historically for depositing another stablecoin [Dai](https://en.wikipedia.org/wiki/Dai_(cryptocurrency) on [Compound](https://compound.finance/markets/DAI).
+As a reference, the return have never risen above 12% historically for depositing another stablecoin [Dai](https://bit.ly/3Ey3N2m) on [Compound](https://compound.finance/markets/DAI).

 **Under the hood**: decentralized finance (DeFi) needs stablecoin, and Terra's UST is a stablecoin.
 It is a truly de-decentralized token that depends on arbitrage mechanism, rather than central governing organization, to stabilize the token's price at the promised value.
 This feature gained the trust of the decentralized finance (DeFi) community.